hazel-jimenez/scheduler/README.md

   ## Usage
-  9am-5pm scherduler that lets you see past, current, and future times and allows you to schedule out ypur day.<br>
+  9am-5pm scherduler that lets you see past, current, and future times and allows you to schedule out your day.<br>
   ![Screenshot](assets/imgs/05-third-party-apis-homework-demo.gif)